dominicfarr/minima_guides/minima_ec2/step6/index.md

 # Step 6 - Access the MDS Hub

-Final step, if you made this far, great effort 👏
+Final step!
+If you made it this far, great effort 👏

 Accessing the Minima node MDS Hub via the browser is possible.

 ![](hubaccess.jpg)

-Get the url or IP of your EC2 instance from the AWS Console.
+Get the url of your EC2 instance from the AWS Console.

 ![](img.png)

-Either url or ip will work.
-Just add :8003 to the end.
-For my demo I would browser to the following address.
+Copy the address and paste it into a browser.
+Add :8003 to the end of the url before sending.
+EG. For my demo I would browser to the following address.

 `https://ec2-35-170-202-212.compute-1.amazonaws.com:8003/`